satssehgal/URLShortnerDjango-/README.md

 ```sudo systemctl restart gunicorn```<br/>
 ```sudo systemctl restart nginx```<br/>

-Now visit your ip to ensure all is working.
-If you have any issues please check stack overflow for your specific error code
+Now visit your ip and check out your django website on a cloud server